leandrosardi/my.saas/README.md

 ### 02.4.
 Running Webserver

-After you have MySaaS configured to connect to CRDB, and all the database migrations installed, you can put your SaaS online.
+After you have MySaaS configured to connect to CockroachDB, and all the database migrations installed, you can put your SaaS online.

 Before running the `app` command, you need to edit the environment variable `$RUBYLIB`.